mayankrohilla/DevOps/README.md

 # DevOps
-Learning Devops
+Learning Devops.
-Leaning about git and github for devops.
+Further Leaning about git and github for devops.